ianastafeva/Epigene_labs/Epigene_labs/README_1.md

 Let's be real, this API isn't best in class.
 How do you think we could improve it ?
 The idea here is not to implement any solution.
 Just think of some improvements we could discuss during the interview.

+Answers:
-Improvement 1: Function that allows the user to find a gene based on the name of the gene set and the name of the gene
+Improvement 1: A function that allows the user to find a gene based on the name of the gene set and the name of the gene

-In main.py add:
+To do this in main.py:

 # addition nb 2
 '''Function that allows the user to find a gene based on the name of the gene set and the name of the gene'''